ASP.NET Core Hosting Models

 4. Docker

 Docker provides a way to containerize your application.
-A container packages your compiled code along with all its dependencies (like the .NET runtime itself) into a single, isolated, and portable unit.
+A container packages your compiled code along with all its dependencies into a single, isolated, and portable unit.
 This solves the classic “it works on my machine” problem because the container provides a consistent environment.
-Docker is the foundation of modern cloud-native applications and microservices, allowing for easy scaling and deployment with orchestrators like Kubernetes.
+Docker is the foundation of modern cloud-native applications and microservices.

 Practice Exercise